FAQs for studies in the Campus IRB can be found here.

 I do community-based research.
 What about screening for visits that are not on Duke premises?

-For all essential studies with continued in-person research visits, participants should be called in advance for over the phone pre-screening.
+For all approved studies with in-person research visits, participants should be called in advance for over the phone pre-screening.
 If a participant screens positive for symptoms or a high-risk contact or travel, the research visit should be deferred and the participant should be instructed to call their PCP office or local health department.
 If the participant screens negative, they should be instructed to call the research team immediately if they develop symptoms before the in-person research visit the next day.

 If the contact with the participant will only be remote/virtual, and there will be no person-person contact with the participant, screening is not required.

 Where do I get the paper version of the Travel Screening Job Aid to use for non-DUHS patients?

 A paper version of the Travel Screening Job Aid will is accessible here.